 Once the chilling time has elapsed, remove one sheet of dough and gently work it into your pie plate.
 Do not press it in because it will stick to the pan after baking.
 Take care to patch any holes or tears so the filling doesn't leak out of the crust.
 Trim the dough to the edge of the pie plate and place the prepared crust into the freezer while you make your filling.

-If you want more pie crust tips, check out my free downloadable pie guide which has step by step photos of the whole process.
+If you want more pie crust tips, check out my post on gluten free pie crust which has step by step photos of the whole process.

 Chicken pot pie made with pie crust will always be most delicious the day it is made.
 However, having leftovers is one of the great perks of cooking for yourself.
 So, if you do indeed have leftover pie, leave the pie in the dish and cover it with aluminum foil and refrigerate.
 You can store it for 2-3 days in the refrigerator.
 To reheat, bake with the foil on at 350 for about 20-30 minutes until inside is warm.